Share On

 A flowery field at sunset.

 It’s never easy to bid a resident farewell, whether they’ve been with you for many years or just a short while.
-But when a resident passes away, there are a number of community, environmental, regulatory, and safety considerations to know about before planning next steps.
+To prevent making a difficult situation needlessly more difficult, it’s important to consider ahead of time all the decisions that must be made when a resident nears the end of their life and immediately following their passing.

 A Gentle Conclusion